 - 1 At frame 1 of the Timeline, select the photo1.jpg image that you dragged onto the Stage in the photo1 layer.
 A blue outline indicates that the object is selected. - 2 In the Properties inspector, type 50 for the X value and 50 for the Y value.
-Press Enter/Return to apply the values.
-You can also click and drag your mouse cursor over the X and Y values to change their positions.
+Press Enter (Windows)/Return (Mac OS) to apply the values.
+You can also click and drag your mouse cursor over the X and Y values to change their values.
 The photo moves to the left side of the Stage.

 The X and Y values are measured on the Stage from the top-left corner.
 X begins at 0 and increases to the right, and Y begins at 0 and increases downward.
-The registration point for imported photos is at the top-left corner.
+The registration point (the point from which Flash makes measurements) for imported photos is at the top-left corner.